team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 ### iTerm2

-iTerm2 is a simple Terminal emulator, allowing us to access the MacOS Terminal in a more restricted manner, where it would otherwise be blocked.
+iTerm2 is an alternative terminal program, allowing us to access the MacOS Terminal in a more restricted manner, where it would otherwise be blocked.

 1. Navigate to https://iterm2.com/downloads.html (or search "iTerm2 install" and click the link titled "Downloads").
 2. Click the link to download the latest version of iTerm2 (right now it should be 3.5.5), select your downloading location (again, I recommend Desktop) and click "Save" to start downloading.